Having a foolproof holiday sangria recipe in my arsenal has changed my hosting game. Come one, come all!!

 You can use this for the holiday sangria but you can also use it for your tea, coffee, mixed drinks (like an Old Fashioned – it is perfect), or to spice up your egg nog.
 Anything really!

-Now we are party ready!
+Now we are party, or gift, ready!
 Simple, make ahead dishes and drinks so you can be with your people!
 Holiday Sangria recipe below. xoxo